esl/elixirconf-eu-jekyll/_talks/Deploying Phoenix at the speed of light.md

 ---
+speakers:
-speaker1: _speakers/arjan-scherpenisse.md
+- _speakers/arjan-scherpenisse.md
-talk: Deploying Phoenix at the speed of light
+title: Deploying Phoenix at the speed of light
 audience: Intermediate
 ---
 CI/CD systems and docker can become frustrating to work with when your project grows.
 Especially with monorepo-projects like Phoenix, where you ship frontend and backend as part of the same release.
 The days where you could quickly fix a typo or styling mistake on the server are finally behind us.